Fact-checked by the The Credit Scout editorial team

 How Do Roth and Traditional IRAs Actually Differ?

-The core difference is when you pay taxes.
-A Traditional IRA gives you a tax deduction now; you pay income tax when you withdraw funds in retirement.
-A Roth IRA offers no upfront deduction, but qualified withdrawals — including all growth — are completely tax-free.
+Timing is the whole story here.
+A Traditional IRA gives you a deduction now; you pay income tax when you pull the money out in retirement.
+A Roth IRA skips the upfront break entirely, but qualified withdrawals, growth included, come out completely tax-free.

-Both accounts share the same $7,000 contribution limit for 2025, rising to $8,000 for savers aged 50 and older, as confirmed by the IRS 2025 retirement plan limits.
-The investment options inside each account — stocks, bonds, ETFs, mutual funds — are identical.
-The difference is purely structural: a tax break at the front door versus a tax break at the back door.
+Both accounts share the same $7,000 contribution limit for 2025, rising to $8,000 for savers aged 50 and older, confirmed by the Internal Revenue Service.
+Stocks, bonds, ETFs, mutual funds: the menu inside each account is identical.
+What separates them is structural.
+One gives you a tax break at the front door.
+The other gives it to you at the back.

 Key Structural Differences at a Glance

-Traditional IRAs allow deductible contributions if you meet income rules, but they impose Required Minimum Distributions (RMDs) starting at age 73 under the SECURE 2.0 Act.
-Roth IRAs have no RMDs during the owner’s lifetime, giving retirees complete control over their withdrawal timing.
+Traditional IRAs let you deduct contributions if you meet the income rules, but they force Required Minimum Distributions (RMDs) starting at age 73 under the SECURE 2.0 Act.
+Roth IRAs skip RMDs entirely during the owner’s lifetime, leaving retirees free to decide when, or whether, to touch the money.

-Roth IRAs also impose income phase-outs.
-In 2025, single filers earning above $161,000 and married filers above $240,000 cannot contribute directly to a Roth IRA, per IRS Roth IRA eligibility rules.
-High earners often turn to the “backdoor Roth” strategy as a workaround.
+Roth IRAs come with their own catch: income phase-outs.
+Single filers earning above $161,000 and married filers above $240,000 lose the ability to contribute directly in 2025, per IRS Roth IRA eligibility rules.
+That’s why high earners lean on the “backdoor Roth” as a workaround.

-The Traditional IRA wins on taxes today; the Roth IRA wins on taxes in retirement.
-Which matters more depends entirely on whether your tax rate will be higher now or later.
+Traditional wins on taxes today.
+Roth wins on taxes in retirement.
+Figuring out which one actually helps you comes down to a single question: will your tax rate be higher now, or later?

 The Tax Bracket Crossover Point